guikarai/PERA/README.md

 # What is PERA?
 Pervasive Encryption Readiness Assessment (or simply PERA) is an offering proposed by the IBM Client Center of Montpellier.
 PERA is a study help for client expecting having answer about the following questions:
-* **Readiness** - Am I ready to start a Pervasive Encryption project?
+* **READINESS** - Am I ready to start a Pervasive Encryption project?
 (Hardware, Software, Skills, Processes...)
-* **Volume** - Does my today volume of data justify to jump-in Pervasive Encryption project?
+* **VOLUMES** - Does my today volume of data justify to jump-in Pervasive Encryption project?
 (Volume of elligible data sets, data mapping, volume of elligible network connections, network mapping)
-* **Performance** - What could be the overhead?
+* **PERFORMANCE** - What could be the overhead?
 (Performance, Consumption, Project elapse...)

 # PERA advantages
 The PERA study requires a very small client investment in time and effort.